Mr. Nasser Parvinrouh

 I believe that it is important for a coach to love their students and really care for them on and off the mat.
 I feel like that makes the difference between a good and bad coach.

-Hey, my name is Julia and am a Junior at McGill-Toolen Catholic High School.
+Hey, my name is Julia, and I am a Junior at McGill-Toolen Catholic High School.
 I went to Phillips Preparatory School where my love for Gymnastics transformed into a love for Cheerleading.
 I started Cheerleading in Seventh Grade and continued to cheer on both Junior Varsity and Varsity level into High School.
 I am in the annunciation program where I help teach special needs children the skills that they need to create a life for themselves.

 From a young age, I enjoyed tumbling and jumping around on the trampoline in my spare time.
 My father, who can still do tricks on the trampoline, and I would spend hours looking at YouTube videos both trying to teach ourselves new skills.
 When my mother offered to take me to a professional gym where they could teach me real gymnastics skills, I was ecstatic.